khaytsus/rigtool/README.md

   * Revert to last freq/mode
  * q
   * Exit
+ * power
+  * Set the power on the radio if possible
  * lock
   * Lock to current frequency and mode
   * This is software lock; does not set Lock setting on radio, just keeps the radio at current settings